breunigs/phrase_timezone_converter_test/README.md

   that decision shouldn't be reflected in our time zone converter.
 - sqlite was chosen because it's least painful for tiny applications and installation
+- I'm aware of the `set_locale` package, but it caused infinite redirects, for which I could not identify the issue in a short timebox.
+Hence the ad-hoc implementation.